wayne-wu/webgl-landscape-globe/README.md

 ## (Optional) Extra Credit

-* Additional scene elements eg. a building or animal or trees.
+* Additional scene elements eg. a building or animal or trees. [easy-hard, depends]
-   * Sculpting with sdfs can be fiddly, so trying to model something very precise may be frustrating
+   * Sculpting with sdfs can be fiddly, so trying to model something very precise may be frustrating.
+We suggest keeping it simple
    * If your models get heavy you may also need to add acceleration structures *bonus points!
-* Add 3d translucent clouds to your sky.
+* Add 3d translucent clouds to your sky. [hard, it will be fiddly and slow your program down A LOT]
-* Add camera animation to create a fly-over effect
+* Add camera animation to create a fly-over effect [???]
    * Depending on how you set up your scene, this may be a pretty involved change because the terrain will have to look good EVERYWHERE not just at a fixed angle. #proceduralLessons).

 ## Submission